Joacodef/ct-rate-feature-benchmarks/src/classification/README.md

 What this does

-- Loads manifests and feature files using `classification.data.dataset.FeatureDataset`.
+- Loads manifests and feature files using `common.data.dataset.FeatureDataset`.
 - Instantiates a model via Hydra configuration and adjusts output size to match the number of target labels.
 - Trains with PyTorch, computes AUROC as the primary metric, and saves a final checkpoint to the configured checkpoint directory.